 Serving Suggestion

-This curry is best enjoyed with cumin rice, roti or naan.
-Add a side of cucumber raita or avocado raita for a cooling contrast to the spices.
+We love to enjoy this curry with cumin rice, roti, or naan bread.
+Elevate this meal by adding a side of cucumber raita or avocado raita for a cooling contrast to the spices.

 - Spice level: The spice level of this curry is medium-spicy, so feel free to add more or reduce to your liking!
 The Kashmiri red chili powder is a mild- to medium-spicy.
 So if you'd like curry with a little less heat, you can use paprika instead.